Codecademy/docs/content/javascript/concepts/objects/terms/is/is.md

 ---
 Title: '.is()'
-Description: 'This method is used to verify that two values are identical'
+Description: 'This method is used to verify that two values are identical.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'